TheDesignInstitute/Futurescape/README.md

 <h1>What is Futurescape?</h1>
-Futurescape is a collection of UI components designed with precision and with real aestetics in mind.
+Futurescape is a collection of UI components designed with precision and with real aesthetics in mind.
 It has been designed in sketch and comes with UI-specs for developers.
 Default artboard size is A4 size to allow printing for all corporate designers who require to file everything or seek approval of higher authorities.